jldbc/iPython-Notebooks/README.md

-# A Collection of iPython Notebooks from Side Projects and Small One-Off Analyses
+# A Collection of iPython Notebooks from Side Projects and One-Off Analyses

 I often find myself getting carried away with data and models with no real goal of making a larger project out of the matter.
 This is where those types of projects will live.
 So far I have: